What is hypothyroidism?

 Primary hypothyroidism

-The reason for this most common form of hypothyroidism is to be found in the thyroid gland itself – functional thyroid tissue is damaged or destroyed for a variety of reasons.
+The reason for this by far the most common form of hypothyroidism is found in the thyroid gland itself – functioning thyroid tissue is damaged or destroyed for a variety of reasons.
 In most cases, the reason is Hashimoto’s thyroiditis.
 This is a chronic inflammation of the thyroid gland based on an autoimmune reaction, i.e. a misregulation of the immune system: the body’s defense system attacks thyroid tissue.
 This entails a prolonged inflammation, in the course of which the tissue is gradually destroyed.
 Thus, the thyroid gland can produce less and less hormones – hypothyroidism develops.
-Other possible causes of primary hypothyroidism are

 - inflammation of the thyroid gland caused by other factors (viral, drug-induced in certain cancer therapies)